k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

   - By default, this process calls the **CatalogGeneratorRecord** Actor to generate the field values based on the [Fabric Catalog](/articles/39_fabric_catalog/01_catalog_overview.md).
 If a field's classification is set in the Catalog, the generated value is based on the classification's data generator.
 Otherwise, a default value is generated based on the field type.

-  - If no data is returned by the CatalogGeneratorRecord Actor (Fabric Catalog is not implemented), then the flow calls the `${table name}.typeDefaultsGenerator` inner flow to utilize  data generation Actors based on the fields' data type.
-Note that these default data generation Actors are selected based on the mapping defined in the **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library under the Shared Objects).
-This table can be edited to change the default Actors' mapping and should be edited before the creation of the data generation flows.
+  - If no data is returned by the CatalogGeneratorRecord Actor (when the Fabric Catalog is not implemented), then the flow calls the `${table name}.typeDefaultsGenerator` inner flow to utilize  data generation Actors based on the fields' data type.
+Note that these default data generation Actors are selected based on the mappings defined in the **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library under the Shared Objects).
+This table can be edited to change the default Actors' mapping and should be updated before the data generation flows are created.

-- The data generation flow output contains a **Map** with a list of fields that are sent to the related LU population flow and that are loaded to the LU table as a row column.
+- The output of the data generation flow contains a **Map** that includes a list of fields.
+These fields are sent to the related LU population flow and loaded into the LU table as a row column.
 Note that the data generation flow is called by a loop and returns a single record on each call.
 The loop on the parent rows as well as the loop on each parent ID is handled by default by the [rowsGenerator Actor](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator).

 #### 3. Edit the data generation flow

- The following manual updates may be required on the data generation flows:
+ The following manual updates may be required for the data generation flows:

 ##### Data Generators